atshelchin/shelchin.com/content/_index.md

 I want to build things that create joy, not just utility.

-So I'm making a transition: from apps to indie games.
+So I'm expanding: Apps + Games.

 ## What I'm Thinking About

 🎮 Game Design — What makes games fun?

-🤖 AI + Game Dev — Can AI tools (Claude, Cursor, Suno, Midjourney) actually accelerate solo game development?
+🤖 AI + Game Dev — Can AI tools (Claude, Suno, Midjourney) accelerate game development?

-🧠 The Transition — How does an app developer learn to think like a game designer?

 📊 The Business — Can indie games still be profitable in 2026?
-What does the data say?